 Looking for the best pair of headphones for your needs can be quite a challenge.
 Each company tends to have their manner of doing things; from the way their headphones sound to how they fit, brand differences aren't to be overlooked.
 However, there are so many different companies out there that it's impossible to know which is the best headphone brand.
 While many brands offer a wide enough variety of products to work for most people, some cater to specific audiences, like athletes, audiophiles, or gamers.
 Knowing what purpose your headphones will serve can help you narrow down your selection.

 The Bose QuietComfort 35 II are one of the best wireless headphones we’ve tested so far.
 They’re one of the most comfortable headphones we've tested to date, sound great, and have impressive noise isolation, which makes them very good travel headphones.
-If you prefer the portability of in-ears, the Bose QuietControl 30 have a comfortable neckband design and good active noise cancelling as well.
+If you prefer the portability of in-ears, the Bose QuietControl 30 Wireless have a comfortable neckband design and good active noise cancelling as well.
 The Bose 700 Headphones Wireless are a very good choice for office use thanks to their premium design, good sound isolation, and impressive microphone quality.
-Bose also makes decent sports earbuds, with the Bose SoundSport Wireless and the truly wireless Bose SoundSport Free both being comfortable, compact, and well-built models with versatile sound profiles.
+Bose also makes decent sports earbuds, with the Bose SoundSport Wireless and the truly wireless Bose SoundSport Free Truly Wireless both being comfortable, compact, and well-built models with versatile sound profiles.

 Sony has a very diverse lineup of models at various price points.
 The majority of their headphones are designed for casual listening, but they have some sports models and studio headphones as well.
 Many of their wireless headphones are compatible with the Sony | Headphones Connect app, which provides a good amount of customization options, depending on the model.
 Like most brands with a massive array of products, some of their headphones are downright mediocre.
 However, they have a fair number of more premium headphones that perform very well, and they're a brand worth considering overall.